himan5hu31/Clothing-Similarity-Search/README.md

 ## Contact

-If you have any questions or inquiries regarding the project, please contact the project maintainers:
+If you have any questions or inquiries regarding the project, please contact :

-- Name: [Your Name]
-- Email: [Your Email]

 We appreciate your interest and hope that Clothing Similarity Search proves to be a valuable tool for finding similar clothing items based on text descriptions.